Wetlands: an answer to the climate crisis

 Wetlands must be central to climate action

-Wetlands in Africa and worldwide, urgently need recognition as vital natural assets, massive carbon pools, and water stores, that are needed in better condition as a basis for maintaining food systems, restoring degraded lands, and buffering us from the impacts of extreme weather events.
+Wetlands worldwide urgently need recognition as vital natural assets, massive carbon pools, and water stores, that are needed in better condition as a basis for maintaining food systems, restoring degraded lands, and buffering us from the impacts of extreme weather events.